alinowshad/DeepLeukemiaNet/README.md

-# An Efficient Approach for Segmentation and Classification of Acute Lymphoblastic Leukemia via Optimized Spike-based Network
+# A new hybrid Framework based on Deep Neural Networks and JAYA Optimization Algorithm for Feature Selection Using SVM Applied to Classification of Acute Lymphoblastic Leukemia

 This repository contains links to all code and data for the paper:

-#### An Efficient Approach for Segmentation and Classification of Acute Lymphoblastic Leukemia via Optimized Spike-based Network" by Ali Noshad and Saeed Fallahi
+#### A new hybrid Framework based on Deep Neural Networks and JAYA Optimization Algorithm for Feature Selection Using SVM Applied to Classification of Acute Lymphoblastic Leukemia" by Ali Noshad and Saeed Fallahi
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Examples of the images: healthy blood (a), blood with ALL blasts (b). (a1-2) and (b1-4) are zoomed subplots of the (a) and (b) images centered on lymphocytes and lymphoblasts, respectively.